Padre Ballí: Legacy

 There is a bronze statue of Ballí at the eastern foot of the Queen Isabella Causeway.
 He is also remembered by Nueces County Padre Ballí Park.
 Gilbert Kerlin a law graduate from Harvard University had bought titles to the Island from Ballí heirs in 1938.
-The titles included 61,000 acres and the segment of water separating Padre Island from the mainland.
+The titles included 61,000 acres and the water segment separating Padre Island from the mainland.
 The heirs of Ballí filed a lawsuit against Kerlin in 1993.
 A Jury of their peers in 2000 ruled in favor of the heirs.
 500 descendants of Padre Jose Nicolas Ballí were represented in the case.
-The family accused that they did not receive their share of the oil and gas revenue generated in the Island based on the Original agreement.
-In fact they were not paid one cent of the mineral rights that they were promised.
+The family accused that they did not receive their share of the oil and gas revenue generated on the island based on the Original agreement.
+They were not paid one cent of the mineral rights they were promised.
 Kerlin died in 2004 at the age of 94.
-In 2008 the Texas Supreme Court ruled in Kerlin's favor, the verdict declared that the family of Padre Jose Nicolas had no claims on the land as they “waited too long” to file a claim.
+In 2008 the Texas Supreme Court ruled in Kerlin's favor, the verdict declared that the family of Padre Jose Nicolas had no claims on the land as they "waited too long" to file a claim.